vyvy3n/MCMC-MHfast/README.md

 `by-stan/`: MCMC for the same posterior estimation problem by stan.

-`simple-starts`: simple examples of MH, MCMC algorihtms.
+`simple-starts/`: simple examples of MH, MCMC algorihtms.

 ## Example results
 The examples of results of `main.R` can be found in `eg-results/`;